cayton10/CITPics/README.md

 The application connects to a database on the remote server that I'll be pushing the final product to.
 In order to facilitate local development and test database connections, I used phpMyAdmin within the MAMP suite to replicate the same database structure as outlined in the project description above.

 ## Database Connection:
+4.22.2020
+This is the first application I've built utilizing DB functionality.
+Setting up a local DB Server with the credentials expected to be used on our "production" server threw me for a loop.
+It took some time and digging around to understand how configs are structured locally and where to find the information I needed to get things working.

+Have successfully entered registration information for users and adding rows to the 'user' table in the DB....
+A satisfying feeling.
+Next is to create the ajax calls required to test input values against the DB for error handling.
+Once that's done, login and registration should be a breeze to finish.